Electrical, clinical and hazardous waste

 Asbestos should only be removed by a professional.
 Small amounts of lower risk asbestos which is found in sheeting, down pipes, ironing boards and water tanks can be collected.
 To dispose of bigger amounts you will need to use a contractor.
 You can check them against the Health and Safety Executive (HSE) register to ensure that they are registered.

 Hazardous waste and asbestos collections must be booked directly with the Suffolk County Council contractor, Biffa.
 Residents can no longer contact West Suffolk Council to arrange their collection of hazardous waste.
-For more information and to book a collection visit: Suffolk County Council - Hazardous and bulky waste bookings.
+For more information and to book a collection visit: Suffolk County Council - Hazardous waste collection service.

 Paint

 Paint should be dried out before being disposed of.
 You can do this by mixing liquid paint with sawdust or soil, once the paint is dried you can put it in your black bin for collection.
 Dried out paint can also be taken to one of the 11 Suffolk Household Recycling Centres in the area, liquid paint is not accepted.
-Or residents can use the hazardous waste collection service through the Suffolk County Council - Hazardous and bulky waste bookings webpages.
+Or residents can use the hazardous waste collection service through the Suffolk County Council - Hazardous and waste collection service webpage.
 Residents can no longer contact West Suffolk Council to arrange their collection of paint.